 When I was young, I didn’t think I liked mushrooms.
 It’s possible that the reason behind it was that my mom didn’t like them, and by default, I didn’t either.
 Or it could be because when she did buy them for my dad, they were canned.
 And canned anything taste awful.

-When I went vegetarian in the early 90s, I decided to try them out of curiosity, and I discovered that I really liked them.
+When I went vegetarian in the early 90s, I decided to try them out of curiosity.
+I discovered that I really, really liked them.
 My mom would smell them cooking and ask to try them.
-I once heard her tell someone that she didn’t like mushrooms unless I cooked them.
-I had to explain to her that I wasn’t doing anything special, and that I suspected what she actually didn’t like were the kind from a can, but I don’t think she listened.
+Once I heard her tell someone that she didn’t like mushrooms unless I cooked them.
+I had to explain to her that I wasn’t doing anything special, and that I suspected what she actually didn’t like were the kind from a can.
+She didn’t listen.

 These tasty vegetables are so good that even have their own “holiday.”
 Did you know that April 16th is The Day of Mushroom?